-- 1.1 The game of chess is played between two opponents who move pieces alternately on a square board called a 'chessboard'.
+- 1.1 The game of chess is played between two opponents who move their pieces alternately on a square board called a 'chessboard'.
 The player with the white pieces commences the game.
-A player is said to 'have the move', when his opponent's move has been completed. - 1.2 The objective of each player is to place the opponent's king 'under attack' in such a way that the opponent has no legal move which would avoid the 'capture' of the king on the following move.
-The player who achieves this is said to have 'checkmated' the opponent and to have won the game.
-The opponent who has been checkmated has lost the game. - 1.3 If the position is such that neither player can possibly checkmate, the game is drawn.
+A player is said to 'have the move', when his opponent's move has been made. - 1.2 The objective of each player is to place the opponent's king 'under attack' in such a way that the opponent has no legal move which would avoid the 'capture' of the king on the following move.
+The player who achieves this goal is said to have 'checkmated' the opponent's king and to have won the game.
+The opponent whose king has been checkmated has lost the game. - 1.3 If the position is such that neither player can possibly checkmate, the game is drawn.